numbers, not adjectives — D. J. C. MacKay

 Unfortunately, the carbon dioxide data has been subject to some misleading interpretations, due to poor statistical reasoning.
 For example in the Nature Communications paper [Keenan et al, 2016] entitled "Recent pause in the growth rate of atmospheric CO2 due to enhanced terrestrial carbon uptake", the authors identify "a pause in the growth rate of atmospheric CO2", lasting from 2002 to (at least) 2014.
 They also identify a "point of structural change" in the growth rate in 2002.
 In fact it is highly unlikely that any such pause or point of structural change actually exists.
-On the growth rate figure above, the decadal average growth rate was 1.93±0.01 ppm/y at the start of 2002 and 2.37±0.08 ppm/y at the end of 2014 (mean ± 2 std dev), so the growth rate has indeed grown.
-In fact, the growth rate of the growth rate (also called the acceleration) within the start of 2002 to end of 2014 interval is 0.034±0.006 ppm/y2, whose lower bound is close to the average acceleration in the 40 years prior to that (1962 to 2002) at 0.0295±0.0016 ppm/y2, showing that it is very likely that the growth rate has in fact grown faster in the 2002 to 2014 interval, than during the 40 years prior to that.
+On the growth rate figure above, the decadal average growth rate was 1.93±0.01 ppm/y at the start of 2002 and 2.37±0.07 ppm/y at the end of 2014 (mean ± 2 std dev), so the growth rate has indeed grown.
+In fact, the growth rate of the growth rate (also called the acceleration) within the start of 2002 to end of 2014 interval is 0.0339±0.0055 ppm/y2, whose lower bound is close to the average acceleration in the 40 years prior to that (1962 to 2002) at 0.0295±0.0016 ppm/y2, showing that it is very likely that the growth rate has in fact grown faster in the 2002 to 2014 interval, than during the 40 years prior to that.
 Publishing such flippant ideas should be avoided, as they create confusion where there should be clarity.
 It would be prudent of the authors to retract their paper (or explain why it is a valuable contribution when it doesn't agree with observations).